 He had arrived to interrupt despair.

-And sometimes, William thought, that was the greater thing.
+And sometimes, William thought, that is the greater thing.

 He put an arm around the child’s thin shoulders and looked up at the sky Lucas had trusted long before he had any reason to.

-For the first time since the crash, William believed it too.
+For the first time since the crash, William trusted it too.